mantidproject/mantid/docs/source/api/python/techniques/PearlPowderDiffractionISIS-v1.rst

 File & Folders
 --------------

+The routines/script has been differentiated from the list of directories of `calibration` and `raw` files.
+The calibration directories can be found within `'pearl_calib_factory.py'`, whereas the the raw directories can be found within `'pearl_cycle_factory.py'`.

 You are not require to set calibration and raw files directory, unless you are utilising calibration files from your local machine.
 The script will automatically find the correct calibration files